I'm a Senior Fullstack Engineer specialising in Svelte and Go, currently building e-commerce websites and products at SOON_.

 Screenshot of the Tom Dixon (SOON_) website

-This project was a large-scale eCommerce transformation at SOON_, built on Shopify and powered by our custom in-house platform, SOON_CMS.
+This project was a large-scale e-commerce transformation at SOON_, built on Shopify and powered by our custom in-house platform, SOON_CMS.

 View Site